 The Statement on Diversity, Inclusion, and Equity

-Organized by Danielle Geller, MFA candidate in Nonfiction, and Julie Iromuanya, Assistant Professor of English, they asked us to read David Mura’s essay “Ferguson, Whiteness as Default, and the Teaching of Creative Writing” in advance of the event.
+The Conversation on Syllabus Diversity: Organized by Danielle Geller, MFA candidate in Nonfiction, and Julie Iromuanya, Assistant Professor of English, they asked us to read David Mura’s essay “Ferguson, Whiteness as Default, and the Teaching of Creative Writing” in advance of the event.

-Miranda Trimmier (MFA candidate in Nonfiction), Raquel Gutiérrez (MFA candidate in Poetry and Nonfiction) and Associate Professor of English Susan Briante will lead a talk about effective strategies we use--or could use--to foster productive classroom discussions about intercultural texts.
-How do we talk about creative work that engages with potentially polarizing issues (like race)?
+The Conversation on Reading Contextually: Miranda Trimmier (MFA candidate in Nonfiction), Raquel Gutiérrez (MFA candidate in Poetry and Nonfiction) and Associate Professor of English Susan Briante moderated a conversation about effective strategies we use--or could use--to foster productive classroom discussions about intercultural texts.
+Questions considered included: How do we talk about creative work that engages with potentially polarizing issues (like race)?
 And how do we teach our students to become more critical readers and writers?